daytonaio/enterprise-docs/src/content/docs/installation/cluster.md

 Your Daytona instance will include access to the following features:

-- **All features from Daytona Core (Single Node)**

-    Includes all functionality available in the single-node version of Daytona.

 - **Identity and Access Management**

     Integrated solutions for managing user identities and controlling access to resources.